-A parent or eligible student may access the student's education records upon proper request.
+A parent or eligible student may access the student's records upon proper request.
 The principal or guidance office personnel of the student's school shall schedule an appointment as soon as possible but no later than 45 days after the request by the parent or eligible student.
-The parent or eligible student may b.
-Status as Education Record
+The parent or eligible student may formally review the student's complete records only in the presence of the principal or a designee competent to explain the records.
+School personnel shall not destroy any educational records if there is an outstanding request to inspect or review the records.